 Who we are

-INTBAU was established in 2001, and has since gained over 30 chapters and 5,500 members worldwide.
+INTBAU was established in 2001, and has since gained 31 chapters and nearly 6,000 members worldwide.
 We work under the patronage of our founder, HRH The Prince of Wales.

 INTBAU’s mission is to support traditional building, the maintenance of local character, and the creation of better places to live.
 We do this through workshops, summer schools, study tours, conferences, awards, and competitions.
 Our three objectives are to research, educate, and engage as widely as possible on the value and relevance of traditional architecture and urban design.